janelia-arduino/TMC2209/README.md

 Crude position control can be performed in this simple velocity control mode by commanding the driver to move the motor at a velocity, then after a given amount of time commanding it to stop, but small delays in the system will cause position errors.
 Plus without acceleration control, the stepper motor may also slip when it attempts to jump to a new velocity value causing more position errors.
 For some applications, these position errors may not matter, making simple velocity control good enough to save the trouble and expense of adding a separate stepper controller.

-Most of this library's examples use the simple velocity control mode to test the driver independently from a separate stepper motor controller, however in most real world applications a separate motor controller is needed, along with the TMC2209 and this library, for position and acceleration control.
+Many of this library's examples use the simple velocity control mode to test the driver independently from a separate stepper motor controller, however in most real world applications a separate motor controller is needed, along with the TMC2209 and this library, for position and acceleration control.

 ### Microcontroller Stepper Motor Controller